 Despite a search for the children, they were never found.

-The children resided with their mother, Margaret, in a secluded cabin just south of Sterling.
+The children resided with their mother, Margaret, in a secluded cabin south of Sterling.
 Roger Fandel, Margaret’s former husband, left his family in January 1978 and moved to Arizona.

-Roger is the biological father of Amy and step-father to Scott.
+Roger is the biological father of Amy and stepfather to Scott.
 Roger helped raise Scott since the teenager was two years old and considered him his son.

 Theories abound in this case, but the most popular one is that Roger Fandel kidnapped the children for whatever reason.
 Some believe Amy is still alive, but something presumably happened to Scott after the alleged abduction.